12. Tablets in Pharmaceutics: Types, Coating, Manufacturing & Modified Release

 4. Gelatin-Coated Tablets

 These tablets have a gelatin layer that makes swallowing easier and gives a capsule-like feel.
-They also prevent tampering and counterfeit.
+They also help prevent tampering and counterfeiting.

 Modified tablets are specially designed to release the drug in a controlled or targeted way.
 They improve therapeutic effectiveness and patient convenience.